seantehds/tp/docs/DeveloperGuide.md

 7. `LogicManager` receives the `CommandResult` object returned from the execution of the `EditCommand` and parses it
 8. The execution of `EditCommand` terminates.

+Here is the activity diagram from when a user inputs an edit command:

 ![Edit command activity diagram](./images/EditCommandActivityDiagram.png)

 <div markdown="span" class="alert alert-info">